MarkusEich/cpf_segmentation/README.md

 ```
 @inproceedings{Pham2016,
-abstract = {Research on SLAM is now able to reliably recon-
+abstract = {Modern SLAM systems with a depth sensor are
-struct dense 3D geometric maps of indoor scenes with a depth
+able to reliably reconstruct dense 3D geometric maps of indoor
-sensor.
+scenes.
 Representing these maps in terms of meaningful entities
-is a step toward building semantic maps for autonomous robots.
+is a step towards building semantic maps for autonomous
-Recent work segments the 3D scene into semantic classes using
+robots.
+One approach is to segment the 3D maps into semantic
-Conditional Random Fields, which requires large 3D ground
+objects using Conditional Random Fields (CRF), which requires
-truth datasets to train the classification model.
-Also, the CRF
+large 3D ground truth datasets to train the classification
-inference is often computationally expensive.
-In this paper,
+model.
+Additionally, the CRF inference is often computationally
-we present a simple unsupervised method for segmentation
+expensive.
+In this paper, we present an unsupervised geometricbased
-of 3D maps into objects and scene structures.
-Specifically,
+approach for the segmentation of 3D point clouds into
+objects and meaningful scene structures.
+We approximate an
-we propose a novel constrained plane extraction algorithm
-to robustly discover the underlying planes in the scene.
-The
-planes are enforced to be mutually orthogonal or parallel to
-conform with the human-made indoor environments.
-Moreover,
-we approximate the 3D map by an adjacency graph over surface
+input point cloud by an adjacency graph over surface patches,
-patches for a graph clustering based scene segmentation.
+whose edges are then classified as being either on or off.
 We
-devise an effective classifier which utilises both the extracted
+devise an effective classifier which utilises both global planar
-planes and local surface convexity to classify the graph edges as
+surfaces and local surface convexities for edge classification.
-on (the same object) or off (different objects).
-We reconstructed
+More importantly, we propose a novel global plane extraction
+algorithm for robustly discovering the underlying planes in the
+scene.
+Our algorithm is able to enforce the extracted planes
+to be mutually orthogonal or parallel which conforms usually
+with human-made indoor environments.
+We reconstruct 654 3D
-654 3D indoor scenes from NYU v2 sequences to validate the
+indoor scenes from NYUv2 sequences to validate the efficiency
-efficiency and effectiveness of our segmentation method.
+and effectiveness of our segmentation method.
 },
 author = {Pham, Trung T. and Eich, Markus and Reid, Ian and Wyeth, Gordon}
 booktitle = {2016 IEEE/RSJ International Conference on Intelligent Robots and Systems, IROS},